bivav/rustic-read-aloud/README.md

-### A simple tool to read aloud any text written in Rust
+### A simple tool written in Rust to read aloud any text.